 Suspect arrested in Washington, DC jogger's stabbing death, police say

-A suspect was arrested in the seemingly "unprovoked" stabbing death of a female jogger, whose Tuesday evening slaying in a “very safe neighborhood" stunned Washington, D.C. residents, officials announced Thursday.
+A suspect was arrested in the seemingly "unprovoked" stabbing death of a female jogger, whose slaying Tuesday evening in a “very safe neighborhood" stunned Washington, D.C. residents, officials announced Thursday.

-Washington D.C.
-Police Chief Peter Newsham said Anthony Crawford, 23, was arrested and charged in the murder of Wendy K. Martinez.
+D.C.
+Police Chief Peter Newsham said Anthony Crawford, 23, was arrested and charged with first-degree murder while armed in connection with the stabbing death of Wendy K. Martinez.

 "It looks like it was an unprovoked attack," Newsham told reporters.